melibusla/python-selenium-practice/README.md

 ## 📌 Status

-🚧 In progress — updated as I move forward with the course.
+🚧 In progress — currently covering locator strategies, waits, child/browser windows, iframes, and a small Page Object Model framework with data-driven tests and HTML reporting (`e2ePractice/`).
+Updated as I move forward with the course.